frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/reference/restore.md

 > Note: As of this point, there's no way to restore only files using this
 > command.

+## Arguments

+ - `SQL_FILE_PATH` Path to the database source file.
+The path may be relative from the bench directory root, or the sites folder.
+It may also be an absolute path.

+> To learn more about relative and absolute paths, on Wikipedia click [here](https://en.wikipedia.org/wiki/Path_(computing)#Absolute_and_relative_paths).

 ## Options

  - `--mariadb-root-username` Root username for MariaDB